d3tk/excel-to-matrix/README.md

 take a .xlsx file and turn it into a matrix using C++

 ## how to use
 put data in data directory
+cd to build/output
+run cmake --build ..
+run ./excel-to-matrix

-enter file name with extension when prompted. enter rows enter cols
+enter file name with extension when prompted.
+enter rows
+enter cols